openwms/org.openwms.core.auth.keycloak/README.md

 If the username/password combination is correct, the server responds with `200-OK` and an empty response body.
 If the combination is invalid and doesn't match, the server must respond with a http status code `400-BAD_REQUEST`.

-*Note* Take into account, that the raw password is sent between Keycloak and the external service.
+**Note**: Take into account, that the raw password is sent between Keycloak and the external service.
 So at least a http over TLS must be used between both parties.

 [1]: src/site/resources/images/add-providers.png